G1ANT-Robot/G1ANT.Manual/introduction/features.md

 #### Recycling of G1ANT

-Using task.include command, you can reuse almost anything that has already been built for other processes.
+Using the `task.include` and `process.enqueue` commands, you can reuse almost anything that has already been built for other processes.